How can I protect myself and others?

 - Follow public health guidance for gathering safely. web page.
 This flier is available in many other languages toward the bottom of this

 - Check Washington County's community transmission level on CDC's website, and follow the recommendations according to our level.
-We are currently in "low."
+Update 1/3/23: We are in "low."

 - Follow additional isolation guidance as needed.

 What should I do if I have symptoms?